idimensionz/sendgrid-webapi-v3-php/README.md

 iDimensionz's PHP client for the SendGrid WebAPI v3.
 [SendGrid's official documentation](https://sendgrid.com/docs/API_Reference/Web_API_v3/index.html) for their Web API v3.

+Join our free HipChat chat room to ask or answer questions related to this API client at https://www.hipchat.com/gFqa8nAS0 .

 ##Installation
 Easy way to install this package is via composer: